Morebec/misas-go/README.md

 At the core of the library there is the concept of `System` which represents an information system.
 The `System` struct is used as a centralized point to define systems.
-Although entirely optional, the use of the `System` allows to expressively define the dependencies of the core units withing the system:
+Although entirely optional, the use of the `System` allows to expressively define the dependencies of the core units within the system:

 ```go